gsfraley/mistletoe-site/book/src/developers/rust/simple-mistletoe-bind-example.md

     .with_context(|| format!("failed to parse some inner yaml"))?;
 ```

-Going over the other part of the type, we see that the actual content of it is `MistHuskOutput`, which is the object we constructed at the start of the function.
+Going over the other part of the type, we see that the actual content of it is `MistOutput`, which is the object we constructed at the start of the function.

-### MistHuskOutput
+### MistOutput

-*(TODO: continue this and talk about the `MistHuskOutput` object.)*
+*(TODO: continue this and talk about the `MistOutput` object.)*

 ## Putting it in a package

 *(TODO)*

-## The generated code from `misthusk_headers`
+## The generated code from `mistletoe_headers`

 *(TODO)*